Gjessing1/agendav-modern/README.md

 See [installation guide](https://agendav.readthedocs.io/en/latest/admin/installation/)

-### Docker Image
+### Docker

-Agendav offers no official Docker image.
-However, you may use unofficial docker images provided by the community instead, for example https://ghcr.io/nagimov/agendav-docker.
+AgenDAV Modern does not yet have an official Docker image, but one is planned and will be published on [GitHub Container Registry (GHCR)](https://ghcr.io/) for testing and development purposes and easy deployment.

+Community images built for upstream AgenDAV should also work, as backend and configuration remain fully compatible.

 ## Source

 https://github.com/agendav/agendav

 ## License

-GNU General Public License v3.0 or later https://spdx.org/licenses/GPL-3.0-or-later.html
+This project is licensed under the GNU General Public License v3.0 or later, inherited from upstream AgenDAV.

+https://spdx.org/licenses/GPL-3.0-or-later.html

 ## Changelog

 See [CHANGELOG.md](./CHANGELOG.md)

-## Maintenance Mode

-AgenDAV is in maintenance mode currently.
-This means that the maintainers choose to prioritize stability and compatibility over new features for now.

-- There is no active development & new major features are not planned
-- New features may be added by PRs however
-  - New features may be proposed in issues tickets, send as Pull Requests, and the maintainers will review and presumably merge them
-- *PRs for bugfixes are welcome* and will be reviewed & merged
-- PRs to keep the software compatible with new PHP versions or the like are welcome and will be reviewed & merged
-- Critical security concerns will be addressed
+## Upstream maintenance status

+The upstream AgenDAV project is currently in maintenance mode.
+This fork exists specifically to explore UI and UX improvements that are out of scope for upstream, while continuing to rely on its stable backend.

+Security fixes, backend behavior, and protocol compatibility are inherited from upstream.

 ## Contribution